Firm-level supply chains to minimize unemployment and economic losses in rapid decarbonization scenarios

+The rapid decarbonization of the economy is one of the defining challenges of our time.
+The Intergovernmental Panel on Climate Change (IPCC) concludes that `rapid and far-reaching transitions in energy, land, urban and infrastructure [...] and industrial systems' are required \cite{ipcc_global_2018} to prevent catastrophic climate change.
+In this paper we explore how such `rapid and far-reaching' changes in the economic system might play out.
+We demonstrate the necessity of studying the supply chain linkages between firms for a proper understanding the dynamics of decarbonization and its consequences.
+We show how adverse economic and therefore societal consequences might be mitigated by explicitly incorporating information about the firm-level production network in the process of transformation.
+We base the current study on various lines of previous work.

-Earlier climate-economic models such as DICE \cite{nordhaus_revisiting_2017}, FUND \cite{tol_optimal_1997} or PAGE \cite{hope_critical_2013} concentrated on estimating the 'social cost of carbon' (SCC), quantifying the aggregate economic impacts of climate change and calculating optimal levels of global warming.
-Later models included more aspects and details of economic sectors and regions, climate-economy interactions, and renewable energy technologies which turned them into integrated assessment models.
-The IPCC currently uses an ensemble of the most prominent integrated assessment models, such as IMAGE \cite{stehfest_integrated_2014}, MESSAGEix \cite{huppmann_messageix_2019}, AIM/GCE \cite{fujimori_development_2014}, GCAM \cite{calvin_gcam_2019}, REMIND-MAgPIE \cite{popp_economic_2011} and WITCH \cite{bosetti_what_2011} to calculate emission pathways and analyze mitigation options.
+The interplay of climate and economic systems has been extensively studied using various types of Integrated Assessment Models (IAM) that can either be classified as cost-benefit models or as process-based models.
+Cost-benefit models such as the DICE \cite{nordhaus_revisiting_2017}, FUND \cite{tol_optimal_1997}, or PAGE \cite{hope_critical_2013} model are used to estimate the `social cost of carbon' (SCC), quantifying the aggregate economic impacts of climate change and calculating `optimal' levels of global warming and an associated policy response.
+Process-based models study future development pathways and analyse mitigation options.
+They typically involve a great level of detail regarding the representation of the economic system, including several economic sectors and energy technologies, as well as the climate system.
+The IPCC uses an ensemble of process-based IAMs, such as IMAGE \cite{stehfest_integrated_2014}, MESSAGEix \cite{huppmann_messageix_2019}, AIM/GCE \cite{fujimori_development_2014}, GCAM \cite{calvin_gcam_2019}, REMIND-MAgPIE \cite{popp_economic_2011}, and WITCH \cite{bosetti_what_2011} to calculate emission pathways and analyze mitigation options.
 These models allow for a variety of analyses, such as more fine-grained and regionalized assessments of climate impacts, the socio-economic evaluation of climate policies, and the rollout of renewable energy technologies.
-More recent model generations, notably the E3ME model \cite{mercure_environmental_2018}, model the economy at disequilibrium or allow for the representation of heterogeneous economic agents, such as the agent-based DSK-model \cite{lamperti_faraway_2018}.
+More recent model generations, notably the E3ME model \cite{mercure_environmental_2018}, consider the economy in disequilibrium or allow for a representation of heterogeneous economic agents, such as the agent-based DSK-model \cite{lamperti_faraway_2018}.